abejugam11/521f/itmd-521/labs/week-09/Readme.md

 ![Image](<3.1.png>)
 ![image](<3.2.png>)

-The left_df and left_tempview are created and stored pyspark aplication and never written to the database.
-These are temporary ways to store data.Only the left_table_managed is written to the mysql server through JDBC and you can see that table in the above attached screenshot.
+The left_df and left_tempview are created and stored in pyspark aplication and never written to the database .
+These are temporary ways to store data .Only the left_table_managed is written to the mysql server through JDBC and you can see that table in the above attached screenshot.

+TempViews and Dataframes are local to the pyspark application and dynamic() when we run the pyspark code

 ## Final notes